Volunteering Namibia - Emma

 I think about 150-200€ during the project and the weekends, before and in between.

-Experience an unforgettable sabbatical in Africa and contribute to elephant conservation in Namibia and Zambia as a volunteer.
+Experience an unforgettable sabbatical in Africa and contribute to elephant conservation in Namibia, Botswana, and Zambia.

 Start your sabbatical in Africa with field guide training in the wild before contributing to elephant conservation in Namibia as a volunteer.